Aarav7162/lego_driving_sim/README.md

 With this setup:
 - The gas pedal (controlled by pneumatic pressure) is mapped to the controller's right stick forward.
-- The brake pedal uses an ultrasonic sensor on an ESP8266.
+- The brake pedal uses an IR Sensor on an ESP8266.
 - The steering wheel can be mapped to joystick or keyboard inputs.
 It uses an Xbox controller and a mechanically contolled steering wheel (photos attached under images/)
 - Everything is displayed live on the HTML dashboard.